 Daylily division should be tackled every three to five years for optimum health.
 If you never divide them, the plants will not grow as vigorously, and you will see fewer and smaller flowers each year.
 Newer varieties of daylily grow more slowly.
 You can wait longer between divisions for these.

 The times of year to do the dividing are early spring and late summer to fall.
-If you do the division toward the end of the growing season, you can let wait until the temperatures cool, but don’t wait too long.
+If you do the division toward the end of the growing season, you can wait until the temperatures cool, but don’t wait too long.
 You want the new plants to have time to establish before winter.

 How to Divide Daylilies

 Separating daylily plants requires digging up the entire root system.
-Once you have clump free, brush or rinse the dirt from the roots so you can see them.
+Once you have the clump free, brush or rinse the dirt from the roots so you can see them.
 Physically separate the roots, being sure to leave three fans of leaves per clump and a decent set of roots.

-You may need to use a sharp pair of shears or garden knife to separate the roots.
+You may need to use a sharp pair of shears or a garden knife to separate the roots.
 This is also a good time to check for any rotten, small, or damaged roots.
 They can be cut out and discarded.

 When replanting the clumps of daylily, be sure that the junction between the root and shoot, known as the crown, is about an inch (2.5 cm.) under the ground.
 The new location for divisions should have at soil that drains well.
 You can add a little compost to the soil, but daylilies will generally tolerate basic garden soil.
 Water the new transplants right away.